DataDog/hiring-engineers/answers.md

 ## References

-Please see `references.md` for a list of all references.
+Throughout this assessment I referenced several different documentations, including Datadog's.
+For a list of all docs and guides that I read from, please refer to `references.md`.